PawelLipski/-git-machete-blog-2/blog-2.md

     hotfix/add-trigger
 ```

-Address the problems that readers of the previous part suggested via Reddit, and solve some other issues that I came across in the day-to-day use.

 ## Which PR was that... custom annotations and improved remote sync-ness status

-A common problem is that you have some PRs
+A common problem is that for most locally developed branches (possibly other than dependency tree roots, like `develop` or `master`), at some point you'll have a pull request on e.g. GitHub or Bitbucket.
+It can get pretty inconvenient to "optically" match branch names to PRs... especially in case of bitbucket which by default doesn't display source branch names in the PR list, only the destination branch.
+To make it easier, `git machete status` received a simple tweak recently: custom annotations.

-Simply put any phrase after the branch name, separated with a single space (there's an implicit assumption here that you never put spaces in git branch names... if you do, think it over twice :D).
+Simply put any phrase after the branch name, separated with a single space (there's an implicit assumption here that you never put spaces in git branch names... if you do, think it over twice!),
+and it will be displayed in output of `status` subcommand.
+To be precise, anything can be placed as annotation, not only PR number specifially... but PR number seems the most natural use case.

+The annotations were already set up by the `sandbox-setup` script.
-Now when printing the `status`:
+Let's print the `status`:

 // Img here

-// TODO setup a local remote for the a repo
+The PR numbers are here completely random here, since the script obviously didn't set up any actual PRs anywhere.

-You could also see that the output slighly changed.
+You could also notice that the output slighly changed in terms of remote-syncness message.

-What was especially inconvenient with earlier versions of machete was that you couldn't really distinguish between a untracked branch and a one that is tracked but is not in sync with its upstream.
+What was especially inconvenient in the earlier versions of Machete was that you couldn't really distinguish between an untracked branch and a one that is tracked but is not in sync with its upstream.

-Once it even made me forget about one of my branches ###

-`git machete status` now distinguishes between the following:
+As of v2.0.0, `git machete status` now distinguishes between the following cases:
 * `untracked`
-* `ahead of remote`
+* `ahead of origin`
-* `behind remote`
+* `behind origin`
-* `diverged from origin`
+* `diverged from origin`,
+pretty much just like `git status` does.

-Now also more consistent with `git status` in that it uses the remote tracking branch set with `git branch --set-upstream` or `git push -u`.
+Now it's also more consistent with `git status` in that it uses the remote tracking branch information (as set up via `git branch --set-upstream` or `git push -u`) to determine the remote counterpart branch,
+rather than simply matching by name.

 ## Don't remember what depended on what... branch dependency inference